-Total annual estimated average fishery-related mortality or to this stock during 1992-1996 was 16 spotted dolphins (Stenella sp.)
-(CV = 0.08; Table 2).
+Total annual estimated average fishery-related mortality or serious injury to this stock during 1993-1997 was 9.9 spotted dolphins (Stenella sp.)
+CV = 0.09; Table 2).

-Fishery Information
+Fisheries Information

 No spotted dolphin mortalities were observed in 1977-1991 foreign fishing activities.

-Data on current incidental takes in U.S. fisheries are available from several sources.
-In 1986, NMFS established a mandatory self-reported fishery information system for large pelagic fisheries.
+Data on current incidental takes in USA fisheries are available from several sources.
+In 1986, NMFS established a mandatory self-reported fisheries information system for large pelagic fisheries.
 Data files are maintained at the Southeast Fisheries Science Center (SEFSC).
 The Northeast Fisheries Science Center (NEFSC) Sea Sampling Observer Program was initiated in 1989 and since that year several fisheries have been covered by the program.
 In late 1992 and in 1993, the SEFSC provided observer coverage of pelagic longline vessels fishing off the Grand Banks (Tail of the Banks) and provides observer coverage of vessels fishing south of Cape Hatteras.
-Total fishery-related mortality and serious injury cannot be estimated separately for the two species of spotted dolphins in the U.S. Atlantic Exclusive Economic Zone (EEZ) because of the uncertainty in species identification by fishery observers.
+Total fishery-related mortality and serious injury cannot be estimated separately for the two species of spotted dolphins in the USA Atlantic Exclusive Economic Zone (EEZ) because of the uncertainty in species identification by fishery observers.
 The Atlantic Scientific Review Group advised adopting the risk-averse strategy of assuming that either species might have been subject to the observed fishery-related mortality and serious injury.